-2. Commit to reflection: on an individual basis (through personal prayer, scriptural reading, and keeping a journal of your volunteer experiences); through monthly peer group reflection meetings (sharing with other volunteers your various experiences).
+2. Commit to reflection: on an individual basis (through personal prayer, scriptural reading, and keeping a journal of your volunteer experiences); through quarterly peer group reflection meetings (sharing with other volunteers your various experiences).

 3. Commit to community: both to Jesuit Volunteers as your sending community (by prioritising monthly peer group meetings); and to your volunteering placement as your receiving community (by your care for those in need).

 A volunteering placement to suit you